semaphoreci-demos/semaphore-demo-elixir-phoenix/README.md

 # Semaphore demo CI pipeline using Elixir and Phoenix

-Example application and CI pipelien showing how to run an Elixir Phoenix project on [Semaphore][semaphore].
+Example application and continuous integration (CI) pipeline showing how to run an Elixir Phoenix project on [Semaphore][semaphore].

 ## CI on Semaphore